School Bus Involved in Fatal Iowa Fire was Previously Part of a Recall

 From 2004 through 2013, fewer than two people died per year as a result of a school bus catching fire, with only 12 deaths reported over the 10-year-period.

 A study by the National Fire Protection Association determined that bus and school bus fires killed an average of three people per year from 1999 to 2003, accounting for just 1 percent of vehicle fire deaths.

 About 160 people were injured in school bus fires from 2004 through 2013.

-What Should I Look for in Hiring a Commercial Motor Vehicle Lawyer?
+What Should I Look for in Hiring a Commercial Motor Vehicle Injury Lawyer?

 If you have been injured or lost a loved one in a commercial vehicle accident, it is essential that you obtain competent legal representation.
-Choosing the right attorney to handle you commercial vehicle accident can make the difference in you and your family getting the financial recovery you deserve.
+Choosing the right attorney to handle your commercial vehicle accident claim can make the difference in you and your family getting the financial recovery you deserve.

 Here are a few items you should consider when looking for a personal injury attorney to handle your case.

 When you have a personal injury claim, especially one that involves a company or commercial entity, it is important that you hire an attorney that has a trial record.

 It should go without saying that an attorney who is at-home in the courtroom and has a history of securing record breaking verdicts knows how to build a strong case.
 More than that, having an attorney who is known for securing favorable verdicts in the courtroom can deter the insurance company from going to trial at all.
 They often feel the safer option is to settle out of court rather than risk legal fees on a trial that could result in them paying out even more in damages.